Credo's commitment to the planet:

-When we learned how many beauty packages are created annually (about 120 billion, mostly plastic), and how few of those are really recyclable, we knew we had to do something big.
+When we learned how many beauty packages are created annually (about 120 billion, mostly plastic), and how few of those are really recyclable (well under 10%), we knew we had to do something big.

 Credo’s Sustainable Packaging Milestones

-Full Sustainability Packaging GuidelinesOr click to download a PDFVIEW PDF
+Full Sustainable Packaging GuidelinesOr click to download a PDFVIEW PDF

 Last Update: June 2020